asdf-community/asdf-opam/README.md

 #### Note

-`asdf-opam` is provided as a tool to compile OCaml, then compile and install opam.
-So you don't need to install OCaml before install Opam.
+You don't need to install OCaml before install Opam. because `asdf-opam` is provided as a tool to compile OCaml, then compile and install opam. but, this tool only installs Opam. so, if you want to install OCaml, use `asdf-ocaml` (or Opam).

 ## Installation